Nevanlinna-Pick problem and uniqueness of left inverses in convex domains, symmetrized bidisc and tetrablock: Left inverses in the symmetrized bidisc (Nevanlinna-Pick problem for two points in the symmetrized bidisc)

-If $f$ is of the form as in (\ref{automorphism}) then $f$ has a unique left inverse iff the function $a(\lambda)-\lambda$ has two different solutions on the unit circle $\partial\DD$.
+If $f$ is of the form as in (\ref{automorphism}) then $f$ has a unique left inverse if and only if the function $\la\mapsto a(\lambda)-\lambda$ has a double root on the unit circle $\partial\DD$.
 Moreover, both cases do hold. \end{theorem}

 \begin{rem} Note that the above theorem is a generalization of Theorem 1.6 in \cite{Agl-You2006} where the problem of uniqueness of left inverses (but restricted to functions $\Psi_{\omega}$) is settled. \end{rem}